-If you are wondering why your site needs HTTPS, you’ve come to the right place.
+You’ve come to the right place if you are wondering why your site needs HTTPS.
 Here, you’ll learn why you need to use it and how you can get started.
 Having been in the web business for almost 20 years, I can confidently say that HTTPS is the gold standard in online security.

 HTTPS (Hypertext Transfer Protocol Secure) is a protocol used to secure communication over the internet.
-It is an extension of the HTTP protocol, which is the primary protocol used for transferring data on the World Wide Web.
+It is an extension of the HTTP protocol, the primary protocol for transferring data on the World Wide Web.

 Why is HTTPS important?